ldelossa/way-shell/README.md

 I'd love any community members to contribute their own methods of installation even if its just documentation.

-Way-Shell depends on the following packages (Fedora)
+Way-Shell depends on the following packages (Fedora 40).
+Please note that Fedora 40 packages the latest wireplumber libraries and (wireplumber-0.5) and Way-Shell will fail to build if a previous version is being linked.

     libadwaita-devel \
     upower-devel \